4WD on Fraser Island: The perfect adventure in 3 days

-Also, the perfect place to fly the drone and see the shipwreck from a different angle. or go closer with low tide and walk around the wreck, but be aware of the jellyfishes on the beach.
+Also, the perfect place to fly the drone and see the shipwreck from a different angle. or go closer with low tide and walk around the wreck, but be aware of the jellyfish on the beach.

-As the tides were coming back up and it started to rain, I decided to drive towards the Dundubara campground to cover from the rain and to stay for the night.
+As the tides were coming back up and it started to rain, I decided to drive towards the Dundubara campground to cover myself from the rain and to stay for the night.